Undergraduate Courses

 - DESCRIPTION: This course is designed for emerging arts (and design) professionals in any field.
 Our focus is on developing fundamental skills in digital media production that will be of use to students planning careers in the arts sector or related industries.
 Through lessons, case studies, workshopping and collaborative production sessions, students will gain experience in the following areas: website design and development, image editing, audio recording and podcasting, digital photography, streaming video, designing for print, social media integration and writing for the web.
 Students will leave this course having developed a multi-faceted portfolio project related to their field, as well as confidence and demonstrated proficiency using current media production tools and platforms.

-- METHOD OF EVALUATION: In-class workshopping activities; small, skills-building assignments; production of a multi-part media project on a topic related to your field or creative practice.
+- METHOD OF EVALUATION: In-class workshopping activities; small skills-building assignments; production of a multi-part media project on a topic related to your field or creative practice.

 - READINGS: TBA

-- CROSS-LISTED WITH: FILM 3901A/ARTH3501A
+- CROSS-LISTED WITH: FILM 3901A/ARTH 3501A

-MUSI 3402B Film Music – Fall Term
+MUSI 3303A Principles and Practice of Music Therapy – Fall Term

-- INSTRUCTOR: James Deaville
+- INSTRUCTOR: Rebecca Worden

-- METHOD OF EVALUATION: TBA
+Prerequisites: There is no course prerequisite. - METHOD OF EVALUATION: TBA

 - READINGS: TBA